RyanNFreeman/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe is for group components and then within that we use it for individual tests.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+Test driven development is writing tests before developing.
+Initially, you're writing a test that you don't expect to pass and then afterward write the logic.
+When it passes tests then you can refactor and add more tests along the way.
+I can see why this approach is needed for large projects.
+And it's of course still useful for small ones as well, it's just sometimes hard to have that level of patience.
 1. Mention three types of automated tests.
+Unit tests = like our math calculator test.
+Useful for practicing TDD because you can just test some simple JS functions or something.
+Component testing = test react or angular to make sure that what is rendered to the DOM is what we expect.
+Snapshot = see how tests perform at a particular time.

 ## Project Set Up